MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen subnet for SCOM Managed Instance creation.
 Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.

-2. You can either follow the step-by-step instructions provided below, or if you are familiar with PowerShell, execute the specific check called `Invoke-ValidateDomainControllerConnectivity` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script.
-For further details on running the validation script independently on your test machine, see **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.
+2. You can either follow the step-by-step instructions provided below, or if you're familiar with PowerShell, execute the specific check called `Invoke-ValidateDomainControllerConnectivity` in the *[ScomValidation.ps1](https://download.microsoft.com/download/2/3/a/23a14c00-8adf-4aba-99ea-6c80fb321f3b/SCOMMI%20Validation%20and%20Troubleshooter%20(1).zip)* script.
+For more information on running the validation script independently on your test machine, see **[General guidelines for running the validation script](#general-guidelines-for-running-validation-script)**.

 3. Open the PowerShell ISE in admin mode and set *Set-ExecutionPolicy* as *Unrestricted*.